kqngyn/cse15l_lab2/index.md

 <br>
 It is important to note that the main method starts the server.
 This server is where all of our paths and behaviors will be supported on.
 ![Image](lab2_8.jpg) <br>
-**1. After '/add-message'** <br>
+**1. After `/add-message`** <br>
 *Which methods in your code are called?*<br>
 The relevant method that is called to get this output is the `handleRequest` method. <br>
 <br>
 *What are the relevant arguments to those methods, and the values of any relevant fields of the class?* <br>
-Revelvant arguments to this method, and the values of any relevant fields of the class includes `add-message` of the pathway, additionally the "s" in the query, and our URL. <br>
+Revelvant arguments to this method, and the values of any relevant fields of the class includes `add-message` of the pathway, additionally the "s" in the query, our print value (what will be printed, in this case our value is "Nicki Minaj", and our URL. <br>
 <br>
 *How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.*
+If no values got changed, explain why.* <br>
+The value of printed value changes.

 ![Image](lab2_10.jpg) <br>
-**2. After second '/add-message' , the effect of this request is to concatenate a new line (\n) and the string after = to the running string, and then respond with the entire string so far.** <br>
+**2. After second `/add-message` , the effect of this request is to concatenate a new line (\n) and the string after = to the running string, and then respond with the entire string so far.** <br>
 Which methods in your code are called?
 What are the relevant arguments to those methods, and the values of any relevant fields of the class?
 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.